joshfrench/om-wiki-fork/Tutorial.md

 In Om the application state is held in an `atom`, the one reference type built into ClojureScript.
-If you change the value of the atom via `swap!` or `reset!` this will always trigger a re-render of any Om roots (we'll explain this in a second).
+If you change the value of the atom via `swap!` or `reset!` this will always trigger a re-render of any Om roots attached to it (we'll explain this in a second).
 You can think of this atom as the database of your client side application.
 Everything in the atom should be an associative data structure - either a ClojureScript map or indexed sequential data structure such as vector.

 ### om.core/root